Horizon High School (Texas): Sports

 Horizon High School is a member of the Texas University Interscholastic League, or UIL.
 Currently, Horizon is in District 2-5A.
-With very slow starts but becoming one of the strongest teams in Football and Basketball, the Scorpions are looking forward to becoming some of the cities' best athletes.
-Horizon High School does have one strong point in sports, its cross country team.
-Both boys and girls team being ranked very high in the cities standings.
-With the Boys having their first 2-4A District Title in 2005, which led to a Regional title as well.
+With very slow starts but becoming one of the strongest teams in Football, Basketball, and Baseball, the Scorpions are looking forward to becoming some of the cities' best athletes.
+Horizon High School does have one strong point in sports, its Cross-Country team.
+Both boys' and girls' team being ranked very high in the city's standings.
+With the Boys having their first 2-4A District Title in 2005, which led to a regional title as well.
+In 2024, Horizon High School started to decline in the Football program, only having 2 wins and 8 losses in 2024, and 1 win and 9 losses in 2025, seeking improvement in the future.
+In 2026, Horizon's baseball team competed in the 5A Division II state playoffs.